 The flagship i30 N Performance is powered by a 2.0-litre four-cylinder turbocharged petrol engine, developing 271bhp and 353Nm of torque.
 Acceleration from standstill to 62mph takes 6.1 seconds, with a top speed of 155mph.

 - 1Hyundai i30 reviewThe Hyundai i30 is a well-built and refined family car, but it fails to excite in a class with plenty of dynamic and stylish rivals

-- 2Engines, performance and drive - currently readingThe diesel will account for the majority of company car sales, but the punchy 1.0 T-GDi turbo is our pick of the range, whether you’re a private or business buyer
+- 2Engines, performance and drive - currently readingThe 1.0 T-GDi turbo is our pick of the range, whether you’re a private or business buyer

 - 3MPG, CO2 and Running CostsThere’s no dedicated i30 eco model, but all versions should return decent fuel economy

 - 4Interior, design and technologyDespite a few quality issues inside, the i30 feels well built and nicely designed.
 The clear infotainment screen is a boon, too

 - 5Practicality, comfort and boot spaceThe i30’s boot is on a par with rivals, but space in the back is limited for taller adults